Need money for a car, a college class, a mortgage, or just to get you through to your next paycheck? You’re not alone.

 Credit unions are becoming the popular alternatives to banks.
 Usually headquartered within the community they serve, it’s a great way to support local businesses and get some small-business benefits.

-Why borrow: US News states that, on average, credit unions offer borrowers lower rates than banks.
+Why borrow: On average, credit unions offer borrowers lower rates than banks.
 Another huge plus is location.
 Instead of having to call when there’s a question, you can always stop by your branch to sit down face-to-face with an expert.

 A loan in your pajamas?
-It’s possible now that online banking is becoming the norm.
+You can get a loan fast with an online lender — sometimes seeing the money in your account the very next business day.
 However, there is much to be cautious about before taking the money.

 Why borrow: It’s fast, easy, and you don’t need to do much more than put in your information and wait for approval.
 It’s also a good alternative if you have poor credit, as many of these lenders are set up to work with bad or no credit.

 Why skip: Some of these banks may charge insane interest rates.
 In some cases, you could find yourself paying 400.00% APR — or more.
 Once you’re in that cycle, it can be hard to break out, and the fees and costs just keep piling up.
 In many cases, you’re better off exhausting other options first.

 One type of online lender that is making a name for itself is peer-to-peer lending.
 You apply for a loan and individuals, not banks, fund part or all of it.
 You pay interest and the balance back to them.

 Why borrow: Rates for P2P loans are usually very reasonable and are attractive for a host of different borrowers.
 Terms are usually range from three to five years, making it a great choice if you are looking for a loan you can pay off quickly and painlessly.